hlbao/classification_in_CSS/README.md

 Created and maintained by Honglin Bao, summer 2021.
 Contact: baohlcs@gmail.com

 Computational social science research necessitates the processing of massive amounts of textual data ranging from digital traces for social media research to publication data for Science of Science research.
-This GitHub repository will provide an overview of the most frequently used techniques in computational social science for dealing with textual data: scraping to obtain datasets, pre-processing to clean the data, and finally, automatic classification.
+This GitHub repository will provide an overview of the most frequently used techniques in computational social science (notably political communication) for dealing with textual data: scraping to obtain datasets, pre-processing to clean the data, and finally, automatic classification.

 I cover the following subjects: